David Bailie Warden: de Tocqueville and Ireland

-Alexis de Tocqueville visited Warden in Paris before embarking on his travels in United States in 1831.
+Alexis de Tocqueville visited Warden in Paris before embarking on his travels in the United States in 1831.
 His Democracy in America may owe something to Warden's perceptions.
 It is possible that they also discussed Ireland from which de Tocqueville was to report in 1835, finding conditions for the majority not at all improved from those against which Warden had revolted forty years before.

 Warden himself never returned to Ireland, although others who left under the same circumstances as himself did so with relative impunity.
 When in the United States he had shared articles from Irish journals, including the Belfast Monthly Magazine produced by the initiator of the United Irish movement, William Drennan.
 Although he contemplated writing a history of the United Irishmen, after the diplomatic restraint of U. S. Service Warden no longer seemed engaged with Ireland politically.

 His papers reveal encounters with visiting Irish writers, among them John Banim, Maria Edgeworth and Thomas Moore.
 The circle they suggest, however, does not include Irish political exiles in the French capital.
 Warden does not appear to have regularly associated in Paris with Myles Byrne, William Putnam McCabe or John Allen, men who had assisted Robert Emmet in his attempt to renew the United Irish insurrection with a rising in Dublin in 1803.
 Byrne, however, does record in his memoirs an incident in 1820 when both he and Warden were together of assistance in Paris to the widow of Reverend William Jackson, "one of the first martyrs to the independence of his native land" (Jackson had been executed as a French agent in Dublin following contact with Tone in 1794).

-On the title pages of his published works, Warden credited himself a corresponding member of the Belfast Literary Society.
+On the title pages of his published works, Warden credited himself as a corresponding member of the Belfast Literary Society.
 The society avoided political topics: Warden was elected in recognition of on an American journal he had kept on weather, disease, and meteorological phenomena.

 Warden did maintain a correspondence with William Sampson, a United Irish exile in New York, who had been three years in Paris.
 But their common interest was broader than Ireland.
 Sampson was counsel for the abolitionist Manumission Society and victor in the case People v.
 Phillips (1813) which secured recognition in the United States for priest-penitent privilege.
-Warden was able to communicate Grégoire's high praise for Sampson's defense of religious toleration.
+Warden was able to communicate Grégoire's high praise for Sampson's defence of religious toleration.

 After the union with Great Britain, Ireland had seen the birth of a new, overwhelmingly Catholic, national movement under Daniel O'Connell.
 Hailing him on his death in 1847 an "incarnation of a people", Honoré de Balzac noted that for twenty years O'Connell's name had filled the press of Europe as no man since Napoleon.
 Of this in Warden's extensive, wide-ranging, correspondence there appears to be no record.